tokenika/eosfactory/eosc/README2.md

-# Tokenika's alternative for *eosc* command line interface
+# Tokenika's alternative for EOS command line interface

 ## Rationale

 For those less familiar with EOS codebase, `eosc` is the official CLI (Command Line Interface) for EOS.
 It interacts with the EOS blockchain by connecting to a full node called `eosd`, which can run either locally or on a remote server.

-When working with EOS smart-contracts, we've found that the original `eosc` has some inconvenient limitations:
+When working with EOS smart-contracts, we've found that `eosc` has some inconvenient limitations:

 * Firstly, it's hard to use `eosc` programmatically, as it doesn't offer an API.
 * Secondly, it is quite heavyweight in terms of external dependencies, as it's tightly connected to the entire EOS codebase.
 * Also, it is not ready to be used in Windows environment, while our plans include opening up EOS for smart-contract development on Windows.

-It could be enough for us to develop a minimal C++ library acting as an EOS API and this way implement the commands supported by `eosc`.
-However, it was a short step to provide such a library with a command line interface, and thus create a full-blown `eosc` replacement.
-Furthermore, to make our work competitive to the original `eosc`, we have added a richer & more useful command option list.
-Also, our `eosc` compiles on any platform, including Windows, which is not the case with the original `eosc`.
+It could be enough for us to develop a minimal C++ library acting as an EOS API and this way implement all the commands supported by `eosc`.
+However, it was a short step to provide such a library with a command line interface, and thus create a full-blown `eosc` replacement, which we've named `teos`.

+Here are the benefits of using `teos` instead of `eosc`:

+* With `teos` you can do everything available in `eosc` and much more, as we've added a richer & more useful command option list.
+* Also, as `teos` is not dependent on the entire EOS codebase, it can be easily compiled on any platform, including Windows, which is not the case with `eosc`.
+* And last but not least, `teos` has an underlying library which offers a proper API which you can use to interact programmatically with EOS full node, `eosd`.

 For obvious reasons everything we do is open source.
-We dare to hope that this little work of ours could become an interesting alternative to the original `eosc` CLI, and maybe one day be included as part of EOS codebase.
+The source code of `teos` is located in [this repository](https://github.com/tokenika/eosc).

 ## Comparison

-Our version of `eosc` covers the same functionality as the original `eosc`, but it's more user friendly and offers a wider selection of options.
+As we've mentioned before, `teos` covers the same functionality as `eosc`, but it's more user friendly and offers a wider selection of options.

-Let's compare the `get block` command help:
+Let's compare the `get block` command's help:
 ```
-./eosc get block -h
+./eosc get block --help
 ```
-The original `eosc` response looks like this:
+The response `eosc` gives looks like this:
 ```
 ERROR: RequiredError: block
 Retrieve a full block from the blockchain